Australian Call Centre Industry Q4 2024 Call Centre Rankings

 Trend

-Agent Mastery is a measure of the agent’s skill, assessed across five core competencies (Engage, Discover, Educate, Close and Energy) and 18 individual call-handling behaviours directly correlating to better customer and business outcomes.
+Agent Mastery is a measure of the agent’s soft skills and behaviours, assessed across five core competencies (Engage, Discover, Educate, Close and Energy) that directly correlating to better customer and business outcomes.

 Recent CX Statistics continue to highlight the importance of interacting live with a customer service employee and the preference to speak to a live agent rather than an automated chatbot/AI, etc.